 Arctic cyclones are typically defined as synoptic-scale cyclones developing within, or moving into, the Arctic region.
 In summer, Arctic cyclones are larger than the polar meso-cyclones that are common during Arctic winter, of which polar lows are the most intense subset.
-Climate models project continued summer sea ice reductions in the Arctic with nearly ice-free con-
+Climate models project continued summer sea ice reductions in the Arctic with nearly ice-free conditions

-- 25 ditions by the middle of this century (Overland and Wang, 2013).
-Human activity in the Arctic, such as from as shipping and offshore operations, is expected to increase as new regions become accessible (Stephenson et al., 2013) with a consequent need for reliable weather forecasts, particularly of hazardous weather.
-Arctic cyclones also locally affect sea ice cover through surface fluxes and wind forcing, with cyclones appearing to slow the general day-to-day decline in concentration during the summer months (Finocchio et al., 2020; Schreiber and Serreze, 2020).
-Summertime Arctic cyclone activity is positively linked - 30 to the strength of the land-sea thermal contrast along the Arctic coastline termed the Arctic Frontal Zone (e.g. Crawford and Serreze, 2016) and projected increases in dynamical intensity and frequency of Arctic cyclones in summer are associated with enhancement of this zone (Day and Hodges, 2018).
+- 25 by the middle of this century (Overland and Wang, 2013).
+Human activity in the Arctic, such as from shipping and offshore operations, is expected to increase as new regions become accessible (Stephenson et al., 2013) with a consequent need for reliable weather forecasts, particularly of hazardous weather.
+Arctic cyclones also locally affect sea ice cover through surface fluxes and wind forcing, with cyclones appearing to slow the general day-to-day decline in concentration during the summer months (Finocchio et al., 2020; Schreiber and Serreze, 2020; Lukovich et al., 2021).
+Summertime Arctic cyclone activity is - 30 positively linked to the strength of the land-sea thermal contrast along the Arctic coastline termed the Arctic Frontal Zone (e.g. Crawford and Serreze, 2016) and projected increases in dynamical intensity and frequency of Arctic cyclones in summer are associated with enhancement of this zone (Day and Hodges, 2018).
 In contrast, Arctic cyclone intensity is projected to decrease in the winter (Day et al., 2018).
 Wickström et al. (2020) link recent historical (1979-2016) significant trends in winter cyclone densities in the Svalbard and Barents Sea regions to a change to a more meridional North Atlantic storm track.
-An ongoing World Mete- - 35 orological Organisation World Weather Research Programme (the Polar Prediction Project) was developed in recognition of the importance of improved weather and environmental prediction services for the Polar Regions.
-The meso- to synoptic-scale tropopause-based coherent vortices (called tropopause polar vortices, TPVs) frequently observed in polar regions (Hakim and Canavan, 2005; Cavallo and Hakim, 2009) are hypothesised to play a central role in Arctic cyclone genesis and intensification (Tao et al., 2017a; Yamagami et al., 2017, 2018a).
-In this paper we present a climatology of summer Arctic cyclones and TPVs - 40 by tracking features in the latest global reanalysis of the European Centre for Medium-Range Weather Forecasts (ECMWF), ERA5, and deduce the role of TPVs in the initiation, intensification and structure of Arctic cyclones.

-Arctic cyclones are often distinguished from their extratropical cousins by a simple latitude threshold.
-The climatological characteristics of Arctic cyclones (and indeed all cyclones) are somewhat dependent on the identification and tracking tool used for analysis as well as the dataset to which it is applied (typically a reanalysis, see Screen et al. (2018) for a review).
-Using the
+An - 35 ongoing World Meteorological Organisation World Weather Research Programme (the Polar Prediction Project) was developed in recognition of the importance of improved weather and environmental prediction services for the Polar Regions.
+The mesoto synoptic-scale tropopause-based coherent vortices (called tropopause polar vortices, TPVs) frequently observed in polar regions (Hakim and Canavan, 2005; Cavallo and Hakim, 2009) are hypothesised to play a central role in Arctic cyclone genesis and intensification (Tao et al., 2017a; Yamagami et al., 2017, 2018a).
+In this paper we present a climatology of summer Arctic characteristics of Arctic cyclones (and indeed all cyclones) are somewhat dependent on the identification and tracking tool used for analysis as well as the dataset to which it is applied (typically a reanalysis, see Screen et al. (2018) for a review).